tibs/markup-history/markup-history-extended-notes.rst

 Programming language internal documentation
 ===========================================
+API documentation in programming languages is its own distinct problem domain.

-Two examples, POD (from Perl) and javadoc (from Java), both of which are the dominant standards for their respective languages.
+Here we consider two of the more important examples, POD (from Perl) and javadoc (from Java).
+Both of these are the dominant API documentation mechanisms for their respective languages.

 POD
 ---

-.. note:: 1994 POD *Presentational*.
+:1994 POD: *Presentational*.
 Still in use today.

 Perl's POD (or Plain Old Documentation)